Kunal-Gupta28/ChatCraft/README.md

 ## Problem Statement

-Modern development teams rely heavily on real-time collaboration tools, yet building such systems requires deep understanding of state synchronization, event-driven architecture, and scalable backend communication.
+Modern development teams rely heavily on real-time collaboration tools, yet building such systems requires a strong understanding of state synchronization, event-driven architecture, and scalable backend communication.

-ChatCraft was built to demonstrate practical implementation of these concepts using the MERN stack and real-time technologies.
+ChatCraft was built to demonstrate a practical implementation of these concepts using the MERN stack and real-time technologies.

 ---